 Help for Alcohol Disorders at Atlanta Detox Center

 Is alcohol a stimulant or depressant that requires professional help to quit?
 Alcohol abuse destroys lives.
-The best way to quit using alcohol is to seek professional help.
+The best way to quit using alcohol is to seek professional help at an alcohol detox center.
 At the Atlanta Detox Center, we offer various addiction treatment therapies that can help you overcome the disorders.

 For the best results, we combine several treatment programs, including gender-specific programs and: